Film Critic Caitlin McGraw discusses divided opinions towards Halle Bailey’s casting in The Little Mermaid

 Written by Caitlin McGraw

-4th year politics and sociology student. travel editor. lover of all things popular culture <3
+4th year politics and sociology student + travel editor<3

 Published